tylernix/tylernix.me/README.md

 This blog-starter uses [Tailwind CSS](https://tailwindcss.com).
 To control the generated stylesheet's filesize, this example uses Tailwind CSS' v1.4 [`purge` option](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) to remove unused CSS.

 # License
 I am providing the code and resources in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Auth0).
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer.

 Copyright 2021 Tyler Nix